Why we love Cornwall in the winterPosted by Bethany Walton on Updated on

 With seasonal dog bans lifted and the scenery looking as beautiful as ever, our team agreed that one of the best things about winter in Cornwall is the quieter coastline.
 Wrap up in your warmest winter coat and discover the joys of the beach in the chillier months.
 Expect glossy sandscapes and waves whipped up by the wind as the coastline changes dramatically with the seasons.
 A great time for rock pooling, little ones will love looking for creatures lurking amongst the tidal pools, or searching for shells and sea glass buried in the sand.

 Kate, one of our Property Advisors, recommends a walk along the coast from Mawgan Porth towards Bedruthan Steps – stopping off for a hot chocolate at Carnewas Tearoom to enjoy the views from the top.
-While Paige, our Senior Portfolio Coordinator, loves to pick up a coffee from WAX, before letting her spaniels off their leads on the picturesque Watergate Bay.
+While Paige, our Portfolio Account Manager, loves to pick up a coffee from WAX, before letting her spaniels off their leads on the picturesque Watergate Bay.
 While plenty of us are lovers of the north coast, it’s our Marketing Team who hold the south coast closer to their hearts.
-With plenty of crunchy woodland walks to explore, Marketing Manager Rebecca suggests winter is the ideal time to take advantage of the quieter lanes and trails:
+With plenty of crunchy woodland walks to explore, Head of Brand Rebecca suggests winter is the ideal time to take advantage of the quieter lanes and trails:

 “I’m a big fan of South Cornwall as it’s full of historic woodland walks.
 My personal favourites include the magical Luxulyan Valley near the Eden Project, which is dotted with remnants of the area’s mining heritage.
 Or The Restormel Trail near Lostwithiel winds through ancient woodland before finishing at the Duchy of Cornwall Café, where a delicious lunch overlooking Restormel Castle is a must.”